julienrf/play-jsmessages/README.md

 libraryDependencies += "org.julienrf" %% "play-jsmessages" % "1.6.2"
 ```

-The current 1.6.2 version is compatible with Play!
-2.3.
+The current 1.6.2 version is compatible with Play 2.3 and both Scala 2.10 and 2.11.

 Previous versions are available here:
  * [`1.6.1`](https://github.com/julienrf/play-jsmessages/tree/1.6.1) for play-2.2 ;